chochain/eforth/README.md

 However, with the advance of compilers,
 1. It does not need a long enum definition, i.e. PLUS, MINUS, ..., which needs to be kept in-sync
 2. It is possible to prebuild lambda array as a ROM image or static library that can be transported.
-3. A tweak to CODE macro, i.g. adding NEXT, can potentially enable Tail Call Optimization (TCO) which eliminates the stack-frame overhead as did in many functional languages.
+3. A tweak to CODE macro, i.g. adding NEXT, can potentially enable Tail Call Optimization (TCO, [[clang::musttail]]) which eliminates the stack-frame overhead as did in many functional languages.

 ### Memory Consumption Consideration
 Though the use of C++ standard libraries helps us understanding what Forth does but, even on machines with GBs, we still need to be mindful of the followings.
 It gets expensive especially on MCUs.